debanjan-G/Car-Rental-Website/README.md

-# UrbanDrive 🚗
+# 🚗 UrbanDrive

-Welcome to **UrbanDrive**, your ultimate online destination for car rentals!
-Whether you're planning a weekend getaway, a business trip, or just need a car for a special occasion, UrbanDrive makes it easy for you to find the perfect vehicle.
+Welcome to **UrbanDrive**! 🌟 UrbanDrive is a modern car rental website that offers a seamless and interactive experience for users looking to rent a car.

-## Features 🌟
+## 📋 Features

-- **Browse a Wide Variety of Cars:** Explore our extensive collection of vehicles from various manufacturers.
-Choose from a range of car types to suit your needs.

-- **Company-Specific Search:** Filter cars by specific companies (5-6 leading brands) to find your preferred make and model quickly.

-- **Sort by Key Criteria:** Sort cars by:
-  - Cost per hour 💵
-  - Mileage 🚗
-  - Seating capacity 🛋️

-- **Seamless Checkout Process:** Once you've selected your car, proceed to checkout to:
-  - Enter your personal information 📝
+- **Browse Cars**: Explore a wide range of cars across different categories and brands. 🏎️🚙
+- **Search & Filter**: Specifically search for cars from various companies and sort them by cost per hour, mileage, and seating capacity. 🔍🔧
+- **Pagination**: Navigate through multiple pages to browse cars efficiently. 📄➡️
-  - Specify pickup and return times ⏰
+- **Checkout**: Enter your details, select pickup and return times, and provide a pickup location. 🗓️📍
-  - Provide your pickup location 📍

-- **Payment Gateway Integration:** Experience a smooth payment process through our test payment gateway.
-After completing the payment:
+- **Payment Gateway**: Proceed to a test payment gateway, enter card details, and complete the payment process. 💳✅
-  - Receive a confirmation email 📧
+- **Email Confirmation**: Receive an email confirmation with your payment details. 📧

-  - View payment details directly on the website 🖥️
+## 🌟 Tech Stack

+- **Next.js**: For server-side rendering and static site generation. 🌐
+- **Tailwind CSS**: For beautiful and responsive UI design. 🎨
+- **Leaflet**: For interactive maps and location selection. 🗺️
+- **MongoDB**: For robust and scalable data storage. 🗄️
+- **React**: For building dynamic and interactive user interfaces. ⚛️

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).